vprasad46/Client-Library-for-Form3/README.md

 # Form3 Go client Library for Accounts Resource

-Name: Vishwa Prasad R
-Email: vprasad46.new@gmail.com

-I have just started learning Go.
-Been at it for the last week.
-It has been a roller coaster!.

 ## Description

 A simple go client library for the Form3 REST APIs (Accounts CREATE, FETCH and DELETE) actions.